 The benefits of Service Design

-The advantage of Service Design lies in its holistic process that aims to design a seamless and effortless solution for customers.
-Service Designers understand that delivering a great service is not only dependent on the service itself, but on the experience of people delivering that service.
+The advantage of Service Design lies in its holistic process, that aims to design a seamless and effortless solution for customers.
+Service Designers understand that delivering a great service is not only dependent on the service itself, but on the experience of the people delivering that service.
 In this way, Service Designers ensure that the overall experience is consistent and easily understandable, with little to no friction for the customer between touchpoints.

 The 5 Ps of Service Design

 The discipline of Service Design considers the expectations and needs of its people, processes, places, products, and performances, to deliver exceptional services.

 - People: Service Design considers everyone’s experience including employees, customers, and partners.

 - Processes: The systems, policies, workflows, and operations within a service ecosystem affect parts of the user experience.